khatibomar/vim-conf/README.md

 pip install neovim vim
 ```
 > TIP : if your not a root user you need to use sudo
+> to migrate vim to neovim check neovim help page

 ### Install OmarKh-vim
 The Installation is aimed only for Linux users. <br>